bertoldofonseca-zh/bertoldofonseca-zh/README.md

 - 📫 How to reach me at **bertoldo.fonseca@zerohash.com** and **bertoldo@gmail.com**

-- ⚡ Fun fact **I love Mountain Bike and I try to go to trails every weekeend.**
+- ⚡ Fun fact **I love Mountain Bike, and I try to go to trails every weekend.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">